A job-eating virus slams the brakes on career plans for the class of 2020

 When the coronavirus pandemic forced college students across the country to leave campus in early March, the abrupt departure was especially painful for seniors.
 It meant rushed goodbyes, canceled graduation ceremonies — an overwhelming sense of loss.

 Now many of those seniors are home with their families, contemplating an even worse prospect: a job market more grim than any in recent history.
-According to the Labor Department, nearly 10 million people have filed for unemployment in the past two weeks. .
+In just two weeks, the pandemic has left nearly 10 million Americans out of work, more than in the worst months of the last recession.
+Until last month, the worst week for unemployment filings was 695,000 in 1982.

 As the economy barrels toward a recession, college seniors fear they could become the next class of 2009, which entered the workforce at the peak of the Great Recession as companies conducted mass layoffs and froze hiring.